sandamal/reacher_mp_ddpg/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-### Getting Started
+### Installation instructions
+1. Follow the instructions in this [link](https://github.com/udacity/deep-reinforcement-learning#dependencies) to setup Python and install the required dependencies.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)